Emerald City Pet Rescue - Animal Supply Store Online Now!

 How we do it

-Emerald City Pet Rescue is run entirely by volunteers who are dedicated to raising funds, fostering and caring for the animals and participating in weekend adoption events, until homes are found for these amazing pets.
+Emerald City Pet Rescue is run by staff and volunteers who are dedicated to raising funds, fostering and caring for the animals and participating in adoption events until homes are found for these amazing pets.

 The majority of the animals that come to Emerald City Pet Rescue are from high kill shelters and are in immediate danger of being euthanized.
 Although we wish we could place each and every animal that is wandering the streets or belongs to an owner that feels forced to give it up, it is not within our power to take them all in.
 However, there are ways that you, the individual who cares, can help…